2018-19 Supported Programs

-The San Juan Island Family Resource Center provides local households of all ages and backgrounds with educational programs and social services that promote health, stability and productivity, and advocates for people in crisis.
+The Joyce Sobel Family Resource Center provides local households of all ages and backgrounds with educational programs and social services that promote health, stability and productivity, and advocates for people in crisis.
 SJIFRC’s focus is on helping community members build on strengths and be part of the community is reflected in their motto: “Connect, Nurture, Thrive”

 Hospice of San Juan improves the quality of life of the terminally ill by providing guidance and warm, loving supportive help to the dying person and their family and to keep intact the dignity, integrity and personal choices of the dying person.